Practical Notebook for Asking AI the Right Way

 3. CTA — Is the most important button noticeable?

-4. Mobile — Would it look good on mobile? (considering screen size)
+4. Mobile — Would this look good on mobile? (considering screen size)

-For each item, provide "Current state / Problem / Improvement suggestion"
+For each item: "Current state / Problem / Improvement suggestion" format

 [Attach image]